Structured Neural-PI Control for Networked Systems: Stability and Steady-State Optimality Guarantees: Experiments

 \section{Experiments}

-We end the paper with case studies demonstrating the effectiveness the proposed neural-PI control in two networked systems: vehicle platooning and power system frequency control.
+We end the paper with case studies demonstrating the effectiveness of the proposed neural-PI controllers in two networked systems: vehicle platooning and power system frequency control.
 All experiments are run with a NVIDIA Tesla P100 GPU with 16GB memory.
-The proposed neural PI controller can be trained by any model-based or model-free algorithms, and we use the RNN-based framework in~\cite{cui2022tps,drgona2020learning} for training.
-Detailed problem formulation, verification of assumptions, simulation setting and results are provided in Appendix~\ref{subsec: exp_traffic} and~\ref{subsec: exp_power} in the supplementary material.
-We briefly highlight some of the key observations below.
-Code for all experiments are available at \url{https://github.com/Wenqi-Cui/NeuralPI_Networked_Systems}.
+The proposed neural-PI controllers can be trained via most reinforcement learning algorithms, and we use the RNN-based algorithm in~\cite{cui2022tps,drgona2020learning} for training the neural network-based controllers.
+Code for all experiments is available at \url{https://github.com/Wenqi-Cui/NeuralPI_Networked_Systems}.

-\subsection{Vehicle Platooning}
+\subsection{Vehicle platooning}

-\textbf{Experiment Setup.} We conduct experiments on the platooning problem in Figure~\ref{fig:network}(b) with 20 vehicles ($n=20$), where the node states $\bm{x}$ are the velocities and the edge states $\bm{\eta}$ are the relative positions between neighbouring vehicles~\cite{coogan2014dissipativity, burger2014duality}.
-The vehicles need to reach the same velocity to avoid possible collisions.
-There are two design freedoms: 1) the feedback function $\psi_{l} \left(\eta_l\right)$ and 2) adjustments to the preferred velocity $w_i$.
-Cost is defined as $C(\bm{w}^*) = \sum_{i=1}^n c_i (w_i^*)^2$, where $c_i\sim \texttt{uniform}[0.025,0.075]$.
-We generate the training and test set of size 300 with initial velocities $x_0 \sim \texttt{uniform}[5,6]$.
+The first experiment is the vehicle platoon control in Fig.~\ref{fig:network}(b).
+We adopt the model in~\cite{coogan2014dissipativity,burger2014duality}: (i) the drivers are heterogeneous and have different ``preferred" velocities, (ii) neighbouring vehicles influence each other through their relative distance, and (iii) the set of neighbors to a vehicle remains unchanged within the simulation period.